Table of Contents

-- Cause your air conditioner to stop cooling
+- Dirty AC Air Filters cause your air conditioner to stop cooling

-- Cause your air conditioner to freeze up and when it thaws the water from the melting ice can overwhelm your condensate drain and cause water damage
+- Clogged AC filters will cause your air conditioner to freeze up and when it thaws the water from the melting ice can overwhelm your condensate drain and cause water damage

 - Cause a serious mechanical issue with your compressor in your air conditioner or heat pump technically referred to as liquid slugging

-- Cause your furnace and/or heat to stop heating
+- Lastly, dirty filters will cause your furnace and/or heat to stop heating

 - As the system airflow is reduced from a restricted and clogged filter your air conditioner or heat pump (in cooling mode) evaporator coil will begin freezing up resulting in less and less air flow from the supply vents.
 The refrigerant is still flowing through the coils but with no air-flow, there is no heat absorbed into the coils and refrigerant.
-The refrigerant falls below the freezing point and any moisture in the air around the coil begins freezing.
+The refrigerant falls below the freezing point.
+Any moisture in the air around the coil begins freezing.
 It effectively turns the air conditioner or heat pump evaporator coil into a freezer.
 If the air filter is changed then you will still have problems until the evaporator coil is defrosted.
 With an air-conditioner, you turn it off for several hours to allow it to thaw.
-With a heat pump, you can simply turn it to heat mode and it will automatically defrost the evaporator coil.
-This problem can cause serious water damage to your home or business.
+With a heat pump, you can simply turn it to heat mode.
+It will automatically defrost the evaporator coil.
+However, this problem can cause serious water damage to your home or business.

 Effects of a Clogged HVAC Air Filter - HVAC